Regulators close Maine's shrimp fishery for next 3 years

 The Atlantic States Marine Fisheries Commission has been taking a year-to-year approach to determining whether to allow a winter season, but the panel decided to shut it down for 2019, 2020 and 2021 after receiving a dismal report on the depleted fishery.

-The last time the fishery was open was 2014 in Maine, New Hampshire and Massachusetts.
+The fishery has been shut down since in 2013 in Maine, New Hampshire and Massachusetts.

 "The stock has shown very little signs of recovery.
 It's considered a depleted resource," said Tina Berger, spokeswoman for the agency.

-Note: This story has been corrected to show the last shrimp season was in 2013.